 Camp Kita is a community of suicide-loss survivors, and we are also a community of campers from diverse backgrounds, identities, experiences, and beliefs.
-As stewards of a restorative community for healing and learning, Camp Kita honors the lived experiences of all people impacted by suicide and suicide risk.
+Camp Kita honors the lived experiences of all people impacted by suicide and suicide risk.
 We will strive to provide a safer, welcoming, and inclusive experience for all of our campers, as mental health and suicide prevention is at the core of everything we do.
-Making all our campers welcome for who they are, is not only the right thing to do, but it also proven to reduce suicide rate within minority communities, including but not limited to LGBTIA+ and all communities impacted by suicidal struggles.
+Making all our campers welcome for who they are, is not only the right thing to do, but it also proven to reduce suicide rate within minority communities, including but not limited to LGBTQIA+ and all communities impacted by suicidal struggles.
 We know that a camper who feels safe, seen, and as an equal to their peers is more likely to embrace and benefit from the camp experience and participate in group exercises, including therapeutic activities.